Utah's Hidden Gems

 We'll have the chance to shoot one last sunrise together, or if conditions don't look favorable, the group may opt for one last processing session on Sunday.
 At 10:30am, the group will say our final "see-you-laters" and head our separate ways.

 Lodging.
 Lodging is included in this workshop.
-Everyone will have their own room with a queen or king size bed in both houses we stay at.
+Everyone will have their own room in both houses we stay at.

 Guiding.
-As an expert and someone who frequently travels the coast, I will be sharing my knowledge on locations, taking you to the place where I believe there to be the most favorable weather, as well as knowledge of the tide tables and which locations shoot best under which conditions.
+As an expert and someone who frequently travels this area, I will be sharing my knowledge on locations, taking you to the place where I believe there to be the most favorable weather conditions for photography.

 Instruction.
 I will be instructing the group as a whole, but there will be plenty of one on one time during both the sessions in the field as well as the classroom session.